 One criticism I have heard is that Chopin’s music should be played on the instrument it was designed for.
 This argument is absurd.
 Chopin’s piano was very different from a modern instrument.
 Right up to the turn of the Twentieth Century, pianos had significant differences in design and sound compared to the modern machine that graces concert halls today.
 Ironically, I have access to remarkable physically modelled versions of historic pianos.
 Historic digital pianos strike me as a delightful paradox!
 My mother keyboard feels like a modern piano but it is still fun to play music on an instrument that sounds so different and that is more authentic.

 Another reason I have heard is the rather laughable one that suggests that digital pianos are easier to play.
 This is quite ridiculous.
 The resistance of the keys, the weight and the velocity response of my keyboard faithfully mirrors the feel of a fine grand piano.
-A keyboard without this kind of design is no use to me as a pianist.
-Interestingly, although some digital pianos have rather easy actions in terms of rattling out runs or trills, I would really struggle to make a keyboard with a light, evenly weighted touch produce the beauty of tone and expressiveness I want.
+A keyboard without this kind of action is no use to me as a pianist.
+Interestingly, although some digital pianos have rather easy actions in terms of rattling out runs or trills, I would really struggle to make this kind of keyboard with its light, evenly weighted touch produce the dynamic range, beauty of tone and expressiveness I want.
 Therefore, I would regard it as being far more difficult to play than a piano with more resistance in the action.